cynnamolgus/GViNT/README.md

 #### stop()
 Ends script execution.

+#### execute_until_yield_or_finished()
+Resumes script execution.
+In most cases, it is called automatically to resume after a yield.
+In GvintRuntimeStateful, it is used to resume execution after a state load.

 #### create_runtime_variable(identifier: String, value = null)
 Creates a runtime variable based on the provided data.
 Equivalent to `runtime_variables[identifier] = value`.